padresmurfa/yapl/v5/docs/07_classes.md

 ## 9. Class sub-part compositions

 A composite part may be split into further sub-parts, which in turn can be split into sub-parts, and so forth, up to 3 levels deep.
 This depth limit is a soft-limit.
+Sub-parts may not have visibility declarations.

 ## Why?